 Roma In the United Kingdom (UK), Roma tends to refer to those communities who have migrated to the UK from East & Central Europe since the mid-1990s and in increasing numbers following the expansion of the European Union (EU).
 As a result, a range of languages including Romani are spoken with a number of national identities being evident.
-Most Roma in the UK live in houses/flats but research has indicated a rise in homelessness amongst some migrant Roma as well as sub-standard and overcrowded housing (Cioarta, 2023; Finney et al., 2023); an over-representation, for some, in precarious low paid jobs, and a lack of access to English language skills support which impacted, for some, on accessing services such as healthcare and education, the latter being especially the case for women (Brown et al., 2016).
+Most Roma in the UK live in houses/flats but research has indicated a rise in homelessness amongst some migrant Roma as well as sub- standard and overcrowded housing (Cioarta, 2023; Finney et al., 2023); an over-representation, for some, in precarious low paid jobs, and a lack of access to English language skills support which impacted, for some, on accessing services such as healthcare and education, the latter being especially the case for women (Brown et al., 2016).
 However, whilst recognising that this may be the case for some Roma, it is important to avoid essentialising narratives of disadvantage as 'the Roma experience'.
-It should also be noted that Roma, itself, is an umbrella term, and includes different groups of Romani origin with diverse and heterogenous cultures, languages, lifestyles, and heritages such as "Roma, Sinti, Kalé, Romanichels, Boyash/Rudari, Ashkali,

-Egyptians, Yenish, Dom, Lom, Rom and Abdal, as well as Traveller populations (gens du voyage, Gypsies, Camminanti)" (European Commission, n.d).
+It should also be noted that Roma, itself, is an umbrella term, and includes different groups of Romani origin with diverse and heterogenous cultures, languages, lifestyles, and heritages such as "Poma Sinti Kalá Pomaniahala Doviash/Dudari Ashtali as "Roma, Sinti, Kalé, Romanichels, Boyash/Rudari, Ashkali, Egyptians, Yenish, Dom, Lom, Rom and Abdal, as well as Traveller populations 1 (gens du voyage, Gypsies, Camminanti)" (European Commission, n.d).
 Roma are Europe's largest ethnic minority group with approximately 10-12 million Roma living in Europe (European Commission n.d).
 The term Roma was agreed upon as an international term at the 1st World Romani Congress, however, Roma is a contested term, amongst some, due to the heterogeneity of groups which it covers.
 Many Roma have faced considerable state sanctioned social exclusion, segregation, assimilation, categorization, surveillance, social control, marginalization, and racism across Europe including being the subject of moral panics, discrimination, and anti-Roma discourses (Clark, 2016; Brown et al., 2013).
 There have been several EU-led policy initiatives around integration and inclusion of Roma in Europe, but these policies have been critiqued as paternalistic civilising processes, rooted in a deficit model that represent Roma as lacking agency "a 'vulnerable population' that has to be assisted in their inclusion into society" (Rostas et al., 2015:8).
-Romani Gypsies Romani Gypsies have a long history of living in the UK.
-They are including English and said to have originated, like European Roma, in India (Hancock, Welsh Romani Gypsies 2002; Fraser, 1995; Mendizabal et al., 2012), though this is not (or Welsh Kalé). accepted by all scholars who have provided alternative explanations as to their origins (Belton, 2005: Willems, 1998).
-L
+Romani 2 Gypsies Romani Gypsies have a long history of living in the UK.
+They including English and are said to have originated, like European Roma, in India

-&lt;sup>1 The term Roma in the European Commission definition also includes Gypsies and Travellers from the United Kingdom.
+1 The term Roma in the European Commission definition also includes Gypsies and Travellers from the United Kingdom.
 However, in the UK as stated above Roma normally refers to Roma who have recently migrated from Europe.

-May also be spelt Romany.
+2 May also be spelt Romany.